maksimKorzh/igs-client/README.md

     resign                     // resign the game
     games                      // games currently played
-    observe 100                // watch game 100, run command again to unwatch
+    observe 100                // watch game 100, run command again to unwatch refresh                    // resync board if something goes wrong (assuming verbose is set to true)

 # How to install it
     git clone https://github.com/maksimKorzh/igs-client